OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

   side, libtiff will transparently handle both little-endian and big-endian ordering.

-- Files hosted on the CDN will use PlanarConfiguration=Contig.
-On the reading side, PROJ will handle also PlanarConfiguration=Separate.
+- Files hosted on the CDN will use PlanarConfiguration=Separate.
+  The tools described in a later section will order blocks so that blocks needed for a given location are close to each other.
+  On the reading side, PROJ will handle also PlanarConfiguration=Contig.

 - Files hosted on the CDN will use Signed Int 16 ( `BitsPerSample <https://www.awaresystems.be/imaging/tiff/tifftags/bitspersample.html>`_ =16 and